Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Experiments

 We explore the impact of different LLM backbones on reasoning performance.
-We mainly select two mainstream open-source LLM series: (1) Meta-LLaMA series \citep{Touvron2023LLaMAOA} and (2) Qwen \citep{bai2023qwentechnicalreport} series.
-We compare open-source LLMs from 0.5b to 8b parameters.
-Due to resource limitations, we have not conducted experiments on models with 13b or more parameters.
-As shown in Tab. \ref{table::backbone}, LLaMA-3.1-8b achieves the highest F1 score, while Qwen and LLaMA 7b models achieve the highest Hit@1 scores on two datasets respectively, with small differences from the former.
-Therefore, considering overall performance, we select LLaMA-3.1-8b as the base model.
+We mainly select five mainstream open-source LLM series: (1) Meta-LLaMA \citep{Touvron2023LLaMAOA}, (2) Qwen \citep{bai2023qwentechnicalreport}, (3) Microsoft \citep{abdin2024phi3technicalreporthighly}, (4) Mistral AI \citep{jiang2023mistral7b} and (5) InternLM series \citep{cai2024internlm2technicalreport}.
+We compare open-source LLMs from 0.5b to 14b parameters.
+As shown in Tab. \ref{table::backbone}, LLaMA-2-13b achieves the highest F1 score, while Qwen2.5-14b and LLaMA-2-13b models achieve the highest Hit@1 scores on two datasets respectively.
+Considering overall performance and efficiency, we select LLaMA-3.1-8b as the base model.
 Meanwhile, smaller 0.5b and 1.5b models also achieve excellent performance under the Logits-to-Logic framework.